BobBuildTool/bob/doc/manual/manual/concepts.rst

 * *input* is the list of all results that are passed to the step (i.e. previous step, dependencies).

 The special property of the Build-Id is that it represents the expected result.
-The Build-Id of a step is only defined if the step and any of its dependencies is deterministic.
+Actually there are two Build-Ids: a static and a dynamic one.
+The static Build-Id of a step is only defined if the step and any of its dependencies is deterministic.
+For indeterministic checkouts the dynamic Build-Id is defined as the hash of the result of the checkout step.
+Compared to the Package- and static Build-Id the dynamic Build-Id is not computable in advance but requires to execute certain checkout steps.
 To keep the Build-Id stable in the long run the scripts of SCMs in the checkout step are replaced by a symbolic representation.
-In the future the Build-Id might also be defined for indeterministic checkouts by hashing the result of the checkout step.

 Variant management
 ------------------